Baked Penne with Meatballs

 - 1 cup of mozzarella cheese, shredded

-- 1/4 cup of Parmesan cheese, shredded
+- ½ cup of Parmesan cheese, finely grated

 How to Make Baked Penne with Meatballs

-Make the mushroom marinara by heating the olive oil in a large Dutch oven over medium heat.
-Add the onions and mushrooms and saute until tender; add the garlic and cook for 60 seconds, stirring frequently.
+Prepare the mushroom marinara by heating the olive oil in a large Dutch oven over medium heat.
+Add the onions and mushrooms and cook until tender, about 3-4 minutes.

 Taste and re-season, as needed.